61. THE BACKWATERS OF KERALA

 Devon Hills tea plantation and hill resort, Munnar.
 Cool!

-Old Jewish Quarter, Cochin
+Old Jewish Quarter in Cochin

 Just when I had decided to give India a temporary break, a chance to tour Kerala came up.
 It was a India I did'nt expect - lush and green, quiet and relaxed.
 Anyone visiting India the very first time and is not quite ready for the place, really should start with Kerala or Goa and slowly ease into the country...